-In this module you will be introduced to medical and public health microbiology, practical skills, methods of isolation, identification and typing of bacteria from various sources.
+In this module you will be introduced to microbes that cause disease both in a clinical and public setting.
+You will learn essential microbiology practical diagnostics skills, methods of bacterial isolation, identification and typing of bacteria from various sources.

 Biomedical scientists collect and analyse samples of tissue for the diagnosis of diseases.
 In this module you will investigate the features and changes that occur in cells and tissues, which can be used as markers of disease and gain understanding of the techniques used to obtain, prepare and examine them.